Kong/kubernetes-configuration/docs/configuration-api-reference.md

 _Underlying type:_ `string`

 HashInput is the input for consistent-hashing load balancing algorithm.
-Use "none" to disable hashing, it is required for sticky sessions.
+It is required use "none" to disable hashing when "algorithm" is set to sticky sessions.